GeorgeSapkin/monady/README.md

 }
 ```

-Example using generator functions with [ramda](https://github.com/ramda/ramda) for compose and curry.
+Using generator functions with [ramda](https://github.com/ramda/ramda) for compose and curry to avoid explicit null checks.

 ```js
 function* (next) {